-Attempted assassination disturbs Lebanon truce civil war.

-BEIRUT, Lebanon [AP] - Gunmen attempted to kill a prominent Christian politician in Beirut's Moslem sector yesterday, grazing his hip and marring a Syrian-imposed truce in the civil war.
-Raymond Edde said he was retuning to his downtown villa from lunch at a seaside hotel when a car with four men inside pulled up from behind and a submachine gun opened.
+Dr. Robert Leader received the Air Force ROTC Outstanding Service Award.
+(Photo by Debbie Krilich) Attempted assassination disturbs Lebanon truce BEIRUT, Lebanon [AP] - Gunmen attempted to kill a prominent Christian politician in Beirut's Moslem sector yesterday, grazing his hip and marring a Syrian-imposed truce in the civil war.
+Raymond Edde said he was retuning to his downtown villa from lunchat a seaside hotel when a car with four men inside pulled up from behind and a submachine gun opened.
 "I was just getting out of the car when they opened fire.
 I hit the dirt and hunched under the car;" he said.
-"As you can see, a bullet ripped through my sweater and another grazed my left hip.'
+"As you can see, a bullet ripped through my sweater and another grazed my left hip.
 Edde's bodyguard was hit twice in the head and taken to the American University Hospital for emergency treatment, Edde said.
 Edde is leader of the National Bloc party and former presidential candidate.
-The 63-year-old Maronite Christian has remained in Moslem terriotry throughout the war.
-Edde indirectly accused the Syrian occupation forces of being behind the attempt on his life, but said he had no proof.
+The 63-year-old Maronite Christian has remained in Moslem terriotry throughout the Edde indirectly accused the Syrian occupation forces of being behind the attempt on his life, but said he had no proof.
 "I am operating by deduction," he told newsmen.
 "The Palestinians have nothing against me and the rightist Christian Phalangists don't come into this area.'
-Edde often has severly criticized Syria's intervention in Lebanon's In Tel Aviv, well-informed Israeli sources aid Israeli artillery is bombarding Palestinian guerrilla targetsiin
+Edde often has severly criticized Syria's intervention in Lebanon's In Tel Aviv, well-informed Israeli sources aid Israeli artillery is bombarding Palestinian guerrilla Now is the best time to receive swine flu shots cent of the Americans targeted for vised. swine flu inoculation have already received shots and the success or failure of the nationwide program inoculations during the week endwill probably be determined in the ing Nov.
+6, bringing the program next few weeks, a federal health official official said yesterday.

-ATLANTA [AP] - About ten per- three weeks after they are recent of the Americans targeted for vised. swine flu inoculation have already received shots and the success or failure of the nationwide program will probably be determined in the ing Nov.
-6, bringing the program next few weeks, a federal health said yesterday. official The immunization program, which started in early October, is intended to inoculate all American over the age of 18.
-"The next several weeks are the critical ones," said Don Berreth, information officer for the federal Center for Disease Control, the U.S. Public Health Service agency administering the program. bably easier to get the innoculations now than it has been or than it will be as the program is winding down in December," he said.
-He noted that flu season is approaching and the shots gener- WHOPPER, FRY AND COKE, AND WE'LL RECEIVE 50c.
+The immunization program, which started in early October, is over the age of 18.

+"The next several weeks are the critical ones," said Don Berreth, information officer for the federal Center for Disease Control, the U.S. Public Health Service agency administering the program.
+The swine flu vaccine is "pretty, generally available" at mass im-munization clinics, and "it's probably easier to get the innoculations now than it has been or than it will be as the program is winding down in December," he said.
+He noted that flu season is approaching and the shots generally become effective until two or Rip Off the VILLAGE INN ATLANTA [AP] - About ten per- three weeks after they are rewere reported to have received total to 14,182,152 Inoculation totals have increased each week since the program was begun in early October, and Berintended to inoculate all American reth called the trend "encourag- He would not estimate how many persons the program may reach by its conclusion in December.
+The \$135 million national immun ization program was begun after swine flu struck several soldiers at BRING THIS COUPON, BUY A WHOPPER, FRY AND COKE, AND WE'LL RECEIVE 50c.

-aree weeks after they are re-ised.
-Berreth said 4,355,289 persons are reported to have received C - - - - - Notre Dame Support Notre Dame-Women's Track Bring this Coupon Buy a Whopper, Fry (regular) and Coke (medium) and Burger King will donate 50c to the Women's Track Team
+Berreth said 4,355,289 persons care reported to have received Support Women's Track Bring this Coupon Buy a Whopper, Fry (regular) and Coke (medium) and Burger King will donate 50c to the Women's Track Team